ReDnAxE/project-quality-inspector/README.md

 About
 -----

-Carma Quality Detector is a PHP script `cqd` which checks CARMA good practices
+ProjectQualityDetector is a PHP script `pqd` which checks Project good practices

 Requirements
 ------------

-PHP\_CodeSniffer requires PHP version 5.5 or greater
+ProjectQualityDetector requires PHP version 5.5 or greater

 Installation
 ------------